Marketing Strategy: What It Is and How to Create One

 Let’s take a closer look at each strategy from Ansoff’s matrix.

-Market penetration strategy is a growth strategy that involves selling existing products to existing markets.
+Market penetration is a growth strategy involving selling existing products to existing markets.
 It is considered the least risky of all the strategies in Ansoff’s matrix.
-The strategy is typically considered most beneficial if the market is either growing, or the marketer alters its promotional efforts through existing marketing channels [2].
+The strategy is typically considered most beneficial if the market is either growing, or the marketer alters its promotional efforts through existing marketing channels.

-An example of a market penetration strategy can be found in McDonald’s “I’m Lovin’ It” campaign from 2003.
+An example of a market penetration strategy can be found in Ariel’s #ShareTheLoad.

-In the early 2000s, McDonald's faced flagging sales and plummeting stock prices.
-Rather than creating a new product (product development strategy), McDonald's instead focused on attracting existing customers in an existing market with a catchy ad campaign.
-The result was their wildly successful “I’m Lovin’ it” campaign, which featured a catchy new jingle sung by Justin Timberlake [3].

-“I’m Lovin It” has since become McDonald’s longest-running marketing campaign since its founding in 1940 [4].
+Ariel challenged stereotypes of women’s work with an ad that featured a dad recognising his daughter's skills and promise, and her lack of time due to her lists of tasks and home life responsibilities.
+As a result, he takes on her laundry duties to ‘lighten the load’ [3].

 An example of a successful (and surprisingly interesting) product development strategy can be seen in the Uni Kuru Toga mechanical pencil.

 As odd as it may seem, in the mechanical pencil world, the Uni Kuru Toga is something of a star.
-“Writing with the Kuru Toga for the first time was an illuminating experience” Said Steven Poole in his article published in The Guardian books blog section [5].
-UK Expert reviews, meanwhile, gave it the title of Best Mechanical Pencil 2022 [6].
+“Writing with the Kuru Toga for the first time was an illuminating experience,” said Steven Poole in his article published in The Guardian Books blog section [4].
+Wired, meanwhile, called it “the ultimate geek tool” [5].

 What makes the pencil so unique?
 A specially designed internal gear mechanism that rotates the lead so it stays sharp as you write and diamond-infused lead that doesn’t easily break under pressure.
 In effect, as a 2009 commercial for the pencil demonstrated, it was meant for people concerned with even handwriting and durable lead [6].